Rhea-Braithwaite/IntrotoIM/midtermProject/journal.md

 - A sound for when the ball hits a block
 - And background music whilst a level is being played.

-I had to utilize additional boolean variables to determine if a sound had already been played, for example with the level completed screen, so as to not have an active repition each time the sound file was completed.
+I had to utilize additional boolean variables to determine if a sound had already been played, for example with the Level Completed Screen, so as to not have an active repition each time the sound file was completed.

 For example
 ````